nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Finding a show

 1. Finding a show (General Find)
-   1. Prerequisites: None, but if the list is empty, all searches will also lead to no results.
+   1. Prerequisites: None, but if the list is empty, all searches will lead to no results.

    2. Test case: Find single keyword
       1. Command: `find shingeki` <br>